 Cameras only work if they have an unobstructed view of whatever they’re recording.
 If you think a device might have a hidden camera, turn it around so it’s facing the wall, cover it over with a towel or piece of clothing, etc. If you’re positive you’ve found a hidden camera, take lots of pictures and/or video of the device, and make sure to let Airbnb know so they can do what needs to be done on their end.

-We weren’t fans of Airbnb for a long time (thanks to COVID, we’ve had something of a change of heart), and this was one of the reasons why.
+We weren’t fans of Airbnb for a long time (thanks to COVID, we’ve had a change of heart), and this was one of the reasons why.
 If you enjoy using Airbnb, more power to you, but you may want to keep the above in mind, just in case.

 Want to comment on this post?
 Great!
 Read this first to help ensure it gets approved.